topeterk/HitCounterManager/README.md

 * Creates a HTML file of the hit counter that can be used by Open BroadCaster Software in order to make it visible on stream
   * The design and layout can be costumized completely
 * Instead of using GUI buttons, keyboard shortcuts can be configured:
-  * Increase hit count of the current split
+  * Increase/Decrease hit count of the current split
-  * Go to next split
+  * Go to next/previous split
   * Reset the run (sets all hit counts to 0 and selects first split)
 * Keyboard shortcuts are working in fullscreen applications (like Dark Souls III)
 * Via GUI every value can be changed at any time